heynineteen/git-credential-keyed-helper-cpp/README.md

 ## Using the credential helper
 Attempting to access the remote git repo will result in git asking the helper for credentials.
 The helper will attempt to retrieve the credentials Windows Credential Manager using the key built from the argument in the `credential.helper` section of the .gitconfig file and the host of the remote repo e.g.`heynineteen @ github.com`.
 If the credentials cannot be found, the user is prompted for the username and password.
 Since the use of passwords has been deprecated in this situation, you need to provide a personal access token when prompted for the password.
 The credential helper will then store the credential in Windows Credential Manager.

-## Debugging
+## Debuging in Visual Studio Code
 - Ensure all steps in the [prerequisites](#prerequisites) have been followed.
-- Ensure this project is opend in Visual Studio Code from the command line of the Developer Command Prompt.
+- Ensure this project is opened in Visual Studio Code from the command line of the Developer Command Prompt.
 This runs a script that sets up the paths and environment variables necessary to access the C/C++ binaries and tools.
 - Set breakpoints.
 - Click the `Run and Debug` button on the sidebar.
 - Select `Debug C Program` from the drop down.